Skip to main content

 Dorms

 UChicago’s residential life is divided into 39 houses, which serve as a microcosm of the university’s community.
-Each house develops its own identity through traditions, a mascot, and shared values; like a family, members of a house all eat and live together.
+Each house develops its own identity through traditions, a mascot, and shared values; like a family, members of houses all eat and live together.

-The Art to Live With program allows University of Chicago students to borrow designated artworks from the Smart Museum of Art for free.
-The collection includes works by well-known artists such as Pablo Picasso, Marc Chagall, and Francisco de Goya.
+The Art to Live With program allows University of Chicago students to borrow designated artworks from the Smart Museum of Art to display in their dorms at no cost.
+The collection includes works by renowned artists such as Pablo Picasso, Marc Chagall, and Francisco Goya.

 Financial Aid